pieroproietti/penguins-eggs/sourceforge/files/iso/ufficiozero/README.md

 You can dowload more updated versions on [ufficiozero](https://www.ufficiozero.org/index.php?alias=download).

-* Ufficio Zero version 2.x **Roma** 32bit
+* Ufficio Zero version 3.0 **Siena** 32bit LMDE 4 derivated
-If you want to read some help how-to for this version, you can use this [link](https://wiki.ufficiozero.org/doku.php?id=roma)
+If you want to read some help how-to for this version, you can use this [link](https://wiki.ufficiozero.org/doku.php?id=siena)

+* Ufficio Zero version 3.0 **Tropea** 64bit Linux Mint 20 derivated
+if you want to read some help how-to for this version, you can use this [link](https://wiki.ufficiozero.org/doku.php?id=tropea).

-* Ufficio Zero version 2.x **Vieste** 64bit
+* Ufficio Zero version 2.x **Vieste** 64bit Linux Mint Mate 19.3 derivated
 If you want to read some help how-to for this version, you can use this [link](https://wiki.ufficiozero.org/doku.php?id=vieste).

-* Ufficio Zero version 3.0 **Tropea** 64bit
+* Ufficio Zero version 2.x **Roma** 32bit Devuan derivated
-if you want to read some help how-to for this version, you can use this [link](https://wiki.ufficiozero.org/doku.php?id=tropea).
+If you want to read some help how-to for this version, you can use this [link](https://wiki.ufficiozero.org/doku.php?id=vieste).

-# That's all Folks!
-No need other configurations, penguins-eggs are battery included or better, as in the real, live is inside! :-D

 ## More informations

 You can find more informations at [ufficiozero](https://www.ufficiozero.org/).

+# Disclaim
+__I'm part of UfficioZero, but please note what this project is in no way connected to UfficioZero in any official way, they are mostly betas__.